 Apps such as Slack and Microsoft Teams have been created to help employees get the day-to-day job done.
 Essentially built as a chat room for the company as whole, the operational app is designed to replace email as your primary channel of communication.
 It brings together global and remote teams into one common space, enabling the ability to work together and share information.

 However, it is important to remember that these apps have not been built to support internal communication planning.
 As such, they fail to deliver in a number of crucial areas, including the inability to reach beyond desk-bound workers, no capacity to prioritise information and a lack of monitoring and measurement.

 In contrast, an internal communications app has been designed to specifically support every element of your employee engagement plan.
 As an organisational tool, they have been constructed with a comprehensive set of features designed to help companies connect and engage with their staff.
 The app connects employees with your business, your leadership team and each other in a simple-to-implement software platform that can personalised to your unique requirements.

 The question therefore, should not be whether you should use Slack or Microsoft Teams for internal communications.
-But whether your organisation would benefit from an operational app alongside your employee engagement platform.
+But whether your organisation would benefit from an operational app alongside your internal communications software.

 Key Benefit: Assist the HR function with automated processes